 Getting Turf Care Right

-Get rid of all existing grass and weeds, spraying weed killer over the desired area.
-Wait for a few days and then water to germinate the rest of the seeds that lay in the soil and spray area again.
-Remove all building materials, buried stumps, rocks and debris.
-To avoid drainage problems.
-Rough grade the area, ensuring the soil gradient slopes away from building foundations and pathways.
-If your levels need to be raised fill with a good quality top soil.
-Use a rake to evenly spread 10-15 centimetres of top soil.
+Get rid of all existing grass and weeds by spraying Glyphosate or Round Up over the desired area.
+Wait for a few days, then apply water to germinate the rest of the seeds that may be laying dormant in the soil.
+If any new weeds pop through re-spay the area again.
+Remove all building materials, buried stumps, rocks and debris in the area where you are wanting lay new turf.
+To avoid drainage problems rough grade the area, ensuring the soil gradient slopes away from all building foundations and pathways.
+If your levels need to be raised, fill with a good quality sandy under soil to the depth of 150mm.
+Use a rake to evenly spread the under soil.
+Once completed use a water filled roller to compact the new soil.
 Water the prepared area to create a moist surface for the turf.

-- New turf should be watered as soon as possible after being installed.
+- New turf should be watered, using a sprinkler or irrigation system, as soon as possible after being installed.

 - When watering, the new turf should be thoroughly soaked so the turf is wet but also so the dirt below is soaked allowing for the roots to grow into soft dirt.

 - The turf should be thoroughly soaked for the first couple of weeks.

 - During hot weather, frequent light watering is suggested until when you pull at the turf you can see that the turf has rooted down.